reidmorrison/semantic_logger/README.md

 In this way formatting and disk or network write delays will not affect the performance of the application.
-Also adding more than one appender does not affect the runtime performance of the application
+Also adding more than one appender does not affect the runtime performance of the application.

 The additional thread is automatically started on initialization.
 When the program terminates it will complete writing out all log data and flush the appenders before